farisc0de/farisc0de/README.md

 I am an experienced software developer and I worked on more than 20 projects also I have worked on some entrepreneurship ideas and businesses like ArabLine Tech, ThunderHost, ShorttyCo, and PostAlpha all failed (:

-I have knowledge in Linux based system and how to administrate a Linux system, and I know how to use Git and Github on top of that I have used Github to host my projects like PhpSanitization and my File Sharing software Uploady
+I have knowledge in Linux based systems and how to administrate a Linux system, and I know how to use Git and Github on top of that I have used Github to host my projects like PhpSanitization and my File Sharing software Uploady

-I have more than 100 courses certification in more than 10 topics, things like SMM, Web Design and Development, DevOps, Linux Managment and other topics.
+I have more than 100 courses certification in more than 10 topics, things like SMM, Web Design and Development, DevOps, Linux Management, and other topics.

 ## 🔧 Development Stack
 <div align="left">